mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/examples/unix_v6_lions/README.md

 ## Epilogue

-Ars longa, vita brevis is a Latin translation of an aphorism coming originally from Greek, roughly meaning, "skilfulness takes time and life is short".
-Following the the well-know saying, Opportunity fleeting, experimentations perilous, and judgment difficult.
+Ars longa, vita brevis is a Latin translation of an aphorism coming originally from Greek, roughly meaning, "Life is short and life is short".
+Following the the well-know saying, opportunity fleeting, experimentations perilous, and judgment difficult.
 The good metarial is a classical example for code learning.
 Any programmer who wants to know C needs to understand how it created and constructed to build the Unix Operating System.
 That is the motto for every programmer.

 ## Reference